OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 Configuration Metadata Outdated Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the ``onecfg`` tool complains about outdated metadata, you have missed to run configuration upgrade during some of OpenNebula upgrades in the past.
-Please note configuration must be upgraded or processed with even OpenNebula maintenance releases.
+If the ``onecfg`` tool complains about outdated metadata, you have not run the configuration upgrade during some OpenNebula upgrades in the past.
+Please note configuration must be upgraded or processed even with OpenNebula maintenance releases.

-Following invalid state:
+The following invalid state:

     .. prompt:: bash # auto